Table of Contents

 Hormonal variation and influence during menstruation

-Repeated exposure of the breast epithelium to estrogen and progesterone from the ovarian wall leads to accumulation of fluid cells and debris the breast.
-With repeated exposure in every cycle that begins at puberty, reaching climax after 30—50 years causing accumulation of the fluid and debris as solid or cystic masses.
+Repeated exposure of the breast epithelium to estrogen and progesterone from the ovarian wall leads to accumulation of fluid cells and debris within the breast.
+This repeated process over the course of several years results in fibrosis and cystic changes of the breast.

 Caffeine has been implicated in the causation of the effects but no evidence documented to support this.